 SOMA Movement Studio Yoga Faculty

-Jackie MA, 200-RYT (left): Jackie completed her Yoga Alliance training at Sacred Rivers Yoga under the direction of Paula Scopino.
+Jackie MA, RYT-200, completed her Yoga Alliance training at Sacred Rivers Yoga under the direction of Paula Scopino.
 Jackie firmly believes that yoga is for everyone and provides gentle classes for calming the mind, strengthening the body, and nourishing the spirit.
 She is professor emeritus of early childhood education and shares yoga with colleagues, students, and young children.

-See our Instructors page for full Instructor Bios.
+See our Instructors page for other studio class instructor bios.

-Yoga Terms you may hear in our Classes and Workshops
+Terms you may hear in YOGA Classes and Workshops

 Ahimsa: Non Harming